Zaczero/xsecurelock/README.md

     null authentication tokens if the PAM stack permits them.
 Disabled by default so empty-password PAM policy does not unlock an existing session unless you opt in explicitly.
-*   `XSECURELOCK_NO_XRANDR`: disables multi monitor support using XRandR.
+*   `XSECURELOCK_NO_XRANDR`: disables multi-monitor support using XRandR.
-*   `XSECURELOCK_NO_XRANDR15`: disables multi monitor support using XRandR 1.5
+*   `XSECURELOCK_NO_XRANDR15`: disables multi-monitor support using XRandR 1.5
-    and fall back to XRandR 1.2.
+    and falls back to XRandR 1.2.
 Not recommended.
-*   `XSECURELOCK_PAM_SERVICE`: pam service name.
+*   `XSECURELOCK_PAM_SERVICE`: PAM service name.
 You should have a file with that name in `/etc/pam.d`.
 *   `XSECURELOCK_PASSWORD_PROMPT`: Choose password prompt mode:
     *   `asterisks`: shows asterisks, like classic password prompts.
 This is